skip to Main Content

 I offer one initial consultation/trial lesson to new students at no cost.
 After this, lessons are priced according to the following:

-Lesson Length Yearly Tuition Semester Payment Monthly Payment
+Lesson Length Monthly Payment

-30 Minutes $900 $450 $100
+30 Minutes $100

-45 Minutes $1350 $675 $150
+45 Minutes $150

-60 Minutes $1800 $900 $200
+60 Minutes $200

 A family plan is available when two or more family members enroll for lessons.
 After the first student, all subsequent family members will receive 5% off tuition on all lessons of equal or shorter length.
 For example, a family who has signed up for a 45-minute lesson and a 30-minute lesson would pay $150 + $95 = $245 each month.

-Cancelled Lessons, Make-up Lessons, and Swap List
+Cancelled Lessons and Swap List

-Families may also request to be included on a “swap list” that allows them to exchange lesson times for a particular week.
+Families may request to be included on a “swap list” that allows them to exchange lesson times for a particular week.
 If you decide to swap with another student, please let me know in advance of the lessons.

 Illness Policy

 Students should not come to the studio if they are exhibiting any signs of contagious illnesses.
 Online lessons are offered for students who are sick but feel up to having a lesson.
 If circumstances require, lessons may temporarily move online for all students.
-Please see the “Piano Studio Illness Policy” for further details.
+Please see the Piano Studio Illness Policy for further details.

-Practice and Student/Family Responsibilities
+Practice Expectations and Family Responsibilities

 All students must have access to a piano for practice; an acoustic piano is highly preferred, but a digital keyboard is okay for beginners.
-Once students have passed the beginning stages of learning, it is important to practice on an acoustic piano to develop proper technique and musicianship.
+Once students have passed the beginning stages of learning, it is important to practice on an acoustic piano to develop technique and musicianship.

 Please let me know if there is anything that I can do to better meet the needs of your child.
-I will do my best to keep you up-to-date on your child’s progress and accomplishments as well as any concerns.
+I will keep you up-to-date on your child’s progress and accomplishments as well as any concerns.
 I will always work with you and your child to promote a healthy and rewarding learning environment.

-Group Class, Recitals, and Other Performances
+Group Classes, Recitals, and Other Performances

 Lesson Commitment and Termination of Lessons

-When you begin lessons in either the fall or spring semester, you agree to commit to lessons for the remainder of the semester.
+When you begin lessons in either the fall or spring semester, you commit to lessons for the remainder of the semester.
 If you decide to leave the studio for any reason, you must let me know a month before the next semester or session begins.

 Thank you for choosing me as your piano teacher.
-I understand the trust that is entailed in allowing me to instruct you or your child.
+I understand the trust that is entailed in allowing me to instruct your child.
 I hope that each student and family has an enjoyable, rewarding experience in my studio.